Cloud-PG/prometheus-hpa/README.md

 <a name="quickstart"></a>
 ## Quick Start
 This repository requires a Kubernetes 1.13 installation (to do this at CERN https://github.com/dmwm/CMSKubernetes/blob/master/kubernetes/cmsweb/docs/end-to-end.md).
+We will go through an example which shows how to scale our applications according to the values of some metrics collected by Prometheus.
+To do this, frist of all we need some exporters that make metrics about our third-party apps available to Prometheus Server: Prometheus will then regularly look for those exporters (scraping) and will save those metrics into "time series".
+In order to use those time series for autoscaling, we need a Prometheus Adapter that will get and manipulate those time series, and will then expose them through some API (Custom Metrics API).
+Now, k8s horizontal pod autoscalers can interact with Custom Metrics API and get those metrics values, creating replicas of our apps pods if those metrics values rise above some threshold.
-We will install a Prometheus Server which will scrape metrics from some exporters.
+Therefore, in this example we will install a Prometheus Server which will scrape metrics from some exporters.
 Prometheus time series will be then exposed for horizontal pod autoscalers using a Prometheus Adapter deployment.
 So, we will deploy three example apps with corresponding exporters, a Prometheus Server, a Prometheus Adapter and three different hpas, one for each app.
 The three apps we will use are:
 - ```httpgo server```: a basic HTTP server written in Go language (https://hub.docker.com/r/veknet/httpgo)